34th Street–Hudson Yards station: Station layout

 The approximately 1200 ft station, designed by Dattner Architects, has a single wide island platform serving two tracks, as well as eight staircases between the lower mezzanine and the platform.
-The platform is 35 ft wide, which makes it much wider than many other island platforms in the subway system; by comparison, the Chambers Street station in Lower Manhattan has platforms that are 18.5 ft wide, and the Second Avenue Subway stations are 27.8 ft wide.
+The platform is 35 ft wide, which makes it much wider than many other island platforms in the subway system; by comparison, the Chambers Street station on the Seventh Avenue Line in Lower Manhattan has platforms that are 18.5 ft wide, and the Second Avenue Subway stations are 27.8 ft wide.
 The platform, at 585 ft long, is among the longest in the IRT system, as well as the longest "column-free" platform of any station in the system.
-The 7 train stops here at all times, and the <7> train stops here during rush hours in the peak direction.
+The 7 train stops here at all times, and the <7> train stops here during rush hours, when it operates in the peak direction.
 The station is the western terminus of the 7 train; the next stop to the east is Times Square.

 The station, which is paid for with tax increment financing property taxes, is the first to be funded by the city since the Jamaica–179th Street station on the IND Queens Boulevard Line opened in 1950, as well as the first new unique station in the New York City Subway since the three stations on the IND 63rd Street Line opened in October 1989.
 (Note: The last unique stations—Lexington Avenue–63rd Street, Roosevelt Island, and 21st Street–Queensbridge, opened on October 27, 1989.
 The new South Ferry station platform opened on March 16, 2009, but replaces a pre-existing station and also connects to the Whitehall Street station.)
 The Hudson Park and Boulevard project was also included with the construction of the station, since the park and station were built concurrently with both station entrances located inside the park.